 A4.4.1 Worst-case single interferer scenario

-To complement the generic (flat-terrain) sharing and compatibility studies in Section A4.3, in the following site-specific single-interferer separation distances will be derived for some real RAS sites, accounting for real terrain around the sites.
+To complement the generic (flat-terrain) sharing and compatibility studies in Section A4.3, in the following site-specific single-interferer coordination distances will be derived for some real RAS sites, accounting for real terrain around the sites.
 The example sites are (1) the 100 m radio telescope at Effelsberg (DEU), (2) the Jodrell Bank Observatory (UK), (3) the Sardinia Radio Telescope (IT), and (4) the Yebes 40 m observatory (ESP).
 These sites represent only a small selection of European sites, which can observe in the 6.6 GHz band.
 There are, for instance, methanol observations are also being made in Latvia, Finland and Poland, and forming core research programmes for those stations.
 However, the chosen sites represent a sample of varying terrain conditions and thus serve as good indicators.

 A4.4.1.1 Study parameters